akdh/ingresDocs/geospatial/functions/overlaps/overlaps.markdown

 Alias: ST_OVERLAPS

-Returns `1` if g1 and g2 have some points which they share and their intersection is of their dimension.
+Returns `1` if g1 and g2 have some points which they share and the object that forms this intersection is of the same dimension as g1 and g2.
 Returns `0` if one of them shares every point with the other the other (CONTAINS) or if they do not share any points (DISJOINT).

 ## Examples ##